DaveY61/SurePortfolio/README.md

    Their document walks you through the details to establish a git repo for your 'mysite' application.<br>
    Basically these steps:

     a. open a bash shell in PythonAnywhere
     b. use 'git config' to define name and email
     c. use "git init" to make an empty repo
     d. use "git add" to push the initial files into the repo

 #### 2. Create a GitHub **Public** repo<br>
    [Open GitHub](https://github.com/) and use "Create a new repository" to hold your application.<br>
    For the automatic site update to work on a free PythonAnywhere account it will need to be **a public repo in GitHub**.

 #### 3. Associate site with GitHub Repo
+   Basically just return to the bash shell and use this command

+    git remote add origin https://github.com/yourusername/yourreponame.git

 #### 4. Automate site update with Webhook
 #### 5. Secure the Webhook